 Dave Kirkpatrick, best known to bike racers as that jackass screaming “inside” before corners in every crit in the MidAtlantic, has near terminal experience in project and product management in manufacturing, construction and marketing.
 A national champion sailor (you think there’s a lot of carbon in bikes, do ya?), he has yet to replicate anywhere near that level of success in cycling.

 The plan started loosely enough: figure out a way to make buying really good race bike frames not be a pain in the ass or require a second mortgage.
-The mainstream cycling press considers $3,000 to be the price point for entry level race bikes.
-Are they high?
-That kind of coin should get you an entire high level race program – not some dumbed down, porked up, low modulus version of a race frame with mid to low tier components and a throw away pair of wheels.
-Instead of throwing our hands up and walking away, we decided to figure out that better way.
+Instead of throwing our hands up and walking away, we decided to pursue that better way.

 Racers are alpha consumers.
-Usually, we’ve done more research into our particular needs than the guy working in the shop (check you out, reading this far down, as proof).
-Between team deals, bro deals, eBay, teammates, etc, we’ve come to regard paying retail as a completely unnecessary evil.
-It’s the rare shop that doesn’t probably feel a similar disdain when they see a set of shaved legs walk in the door – “aw jeez, here’s another guy who thinks he’s God’s gift to the peloton of life, probably looking for 30% off on something we’ll have to special order.”
-If our early relationships with women taught us anything, it’s to know when to cut losses and move on to the next option.
+Usually, they’ve done more research into our particular needs than the guy working in the shop (check you out, reading this far down, as proof).
+Between team deals, bro deals, eBay, teammates, etc, racers view paying retail as a completely unnecessary evil.
+And a lot of shops probably shudder when they see a set of shaved legs walk in the door – “aw jeez, here’s another guy who thinks he’s God’s gift to the peloton of life, probably looking for 30% off on something we’ll have to special order.”

 The first years of carbon composite bike manufacture were years of divergence.
 Each manufacturer went away to his corner and had his engineers come up with their best answer to the opportunity.
 After a few years of that, what always happens happened; models across brands started to look a lot more similar as what worked became obvious and what didn’t got weeded out.
 With the slowdown of technical innovation in frame design and manufacture, the next great innovation is in the supply of those products.